MicrosoftDocs/win32-pr.pt-br/desktop-src/SecCertEnroll/encoding-a-subject-name.md

 DC=nttest
 DC=microsoft
 DC=com
 </dl>The **IX500DistinguishedName** object creates the following DER-encoded (ASN.1) sequence.
 Notice that the sequence is encoded in reverse order.
-This example is derived from the<a href="pkcs--7-renewal-encoded-asn-1.md">Tópico ASN.1 #7 de renovação de PKCS.</a>
+This example is derived from the<a href="pkcs--7-renewal-encoded-asn-1.md">Tópico ASN.1 #7 PKCS</a> codificado para renovação.

 ``` syntax
 0a0d: 30 81 c4          ; SEQUENCE (c4 Bytes)